 The lobby of the Contemporary is usually a bustling area.
 It’s home to an abundance of seating areas for guests.
 Most are waiting for dining reservations at Steakhouse 71 or simply want a place to relax before the magic begins.

 As you enter the lobby, you’ll notice a variety of different spaces.
-For example, this table with chairs in the picture below provides a great work environment.
+For example, the table with chairs in the picture below provides a great work environment.

 Updates include a tribute to Mary Blair.